Samford takes home win streak into matchup with North Dakota State - WTOP News

 Birmingham, Alabama; Tuesday, 7:30 p.m.
 EST

-BOTTOM LINE: Samford will try to keep its three-game home win streak alive when the Bulldogs take on North Dakota State.
+BOTTOM LINE: Samford will try to keep its three-game home win streak alive when the Bulldogs face North Dakota State.

-The Bison are 1-2 on the road.
-North Dakota State is third in the Summit League with 14.5 assists per game led by Jacari White averaging 2.5.
+The Bulldogs are 3-0 in home games.
+Samford leads the SoCon averaging 42.7 points in the paint.
+Jaden Brownell leads the Bulldogs scoring 10.0.

 Samford is shooting 46.7% from the field this season, 0.1 percentage points lower than the 46.8% North Dakota State allows to opponents.
-North Dakota State averages 74.0 points per game, 2.5 fewer than the 76.5 Samford allows to opponents.
+North Dakota State averages 9.7 made 3-pointers per game this season, 2.7 more made shots on average than the 7.0 per game Samford gives up.

-TOP PERFORMERS: Jaden Brownell is shooting 64.9% and averaging 16.2 points for the Bulldogs.
+TOP PERFORMERS: Brownell is shooting 54.2% from beyond the arc with 2.2 made 3-pointers per game for the Bulldogs, while averaging 16.2 points and 5.7 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.